 What is one to do when you don’t know what to do?
 How do we choose how and where to put the next foot right when the way forward is unclear?

-I don’t know what else to do with an unruly topic: it won’t go away and leave me alone but it remains elusive, flat out refusing to become clear.
+I don’t know what else to do with it: it won’t go away and leave me alone but it remains elusive, flat out refusing to come into focus.
 In a way, it reminds me of a pan of water on the stove, just before it starts to boil.
 There’s a bubble here, and another one over there.
 And, while their activity level looks a bit leisurely, those bubbles are part of a much bigger picture.
 They are part of building energy, an energy that will not only heat water but will change part of it from liquid to gas.
 Steam.

-Nature provides other examples: snow melts, ponds freeze, and at certain times of year something’s probably hatching almost anywhere we choose to look.
+Nature provides us with other examples: snow melts, ponds freeze, and in pretty much any direction we look something’s probably hatching somewhere.

 Of course the most familiar example of form-changing experiences is the transition from caterpillar to moth or butterfly.
-And while it’s a metaphor that’s been done to death there’s a good reason: it’s an example that give us solid toeholds for learning.
+And while it’s a metaphor that’s been done to death?
+There’s a reason: it’s an example that give us lots of toeholds for learning.

 Think about it… you’re this little wormy bug thing, wandering around, munching on plants.
 Some of your friends and neighbors get picked off by weather or birds or well-intended gardeners who don’t know any better.
 But you’re still there… moving from plant to plant, having your fill.
 Did you know some species of caterpillar eat as much as 27,000 times their body weight during this part of the life cycle?
 But, as often happens, I digress.

-Somehow, those little critters enter the dark place, are turned into a type of goo and are born again — this time in a more beautiful form.
+Somehow, those little critters enter the dark place, are turned into some sort of goo and are born again — this time in a beautiful form.
 And in this new form, the creature feeds on completely different parts of the plant than it did in it’s last life.
 Sometimes when I watch the butterflies visiting various garden plants I wonder if they remember the food preferences their caterpillar-selves enjoyed?
-What carries forward from their previous life?
-What falls by the wayside?

 So what do you do when you don’t know what to do?
 Hopefully, not much.
 I plan to try to learn to do less.
 To stand in place and take the next obviously correct action.
 Like caterpillars, dandelions, and hot water — the change is gonna come.
-No amount of hand-wringing or pot-stirring is going to make that any different.
+No amount of hand-wringing or pot-stirring is going to change that.
 And the quicker we accept that fact, the happier we’re all going to be.